pfoo360/Chirp/README.md

 - Infinite scroll pagination
 - DB and UI are in sync at all times thanks to cache modifications
 - Conditionally renders CSS (ex: buttons are 'greyed out' when submitting, red borders when errors) for better UX
-- Context holds user state
+- Context api, composable and compound components
 - Mobile-first design
 - and much more!

 # Technologies

+- React
 - NextJS
 - Prisma
 - PostgreSQL